kari-36/MissJuliaRobot/README.md

-# Julia - A Telegram Bot Project
+# MissJuliaRobot - A Telegram Bot Project

 > ⭐️ Thanks to everyone who has starred the project, it means a lot !